william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/metrics/metrics.md

         </copy>
         ```

-3. Check the dashboard to see the load increase and also compare to the Ubuntu which is not loaded.
+3. Check the dashboard to see that in a short time the load increase is visible and also compare to the Ubuntu which is not loaded.

     ![Linux load](./../../dcgm_gpu_monitoring/metrics/images/garafa_linux_power_usage.png)